epn-vespa/VESPA-CRISM-helper-scripts/q.rd_examples/planets/README.md

-# Planets EPN-TAP v2 service
+# Planets EPN-TAP v2 service with mixin

 Configuration files for planets v2 service, can be used as templates and adapted.
-See this page for a tutorial: https://voparis-confluence.obspm.fr/display/VES/Setting+up+an+EPN-TAP+service

-Planets_db.sql

-   - SQL script writting a database filled with data - written by an IDL routine in this case, but could be hand written

-planets_viewsv2.sql

-   - SQL script to build the epn.core view from the datatable

-planetsv2_q.rd
+Masses2.csv
+   - Data file with paremeter names in header (hand written)

+planets_mixin_q.rd

-   - q.rd file for DaCHS
+   - q.rd file for DaCHS, using epntap2.rd mixin (to be renamed q.rd)

-vopdc_obspm-lesia-planetsv2.xml

-   - Declaration of service in the registry